dailybruin/the-stack/_posts/2022-01-12-public-transit.md

 ---
 title: Punctuality and Popularity of Public Transit Routes near UCLA Campus

-teaser: The Stack analyzes data from four major transportation agencies serving the Westwood area, looking at how often buses arrive late and how ridership levels have changed since January 2019.
+teaser: The Stack analyzes data from four major transportation agencies serving the Westwood area, looking at how commuter students are impacted by bus schedules and how ridership levels have changed since January 2019.

 authors:
   - justin_gong
   - mansa_krishna